 Roadside Stations (Michi No Eki)

+Whether you are doing the pilgrimage by foot or other means of transportation, you may find yourself in need of rest.
 “Michi no eki” (道の駅) are government-designated roadside stations found alongside roads and highways in Japan.
 Shikoku has an expansive network of toll-based roads that span from east to west and north to south, mostly along coastlines.
 Beginning in the 1990s, in order to promote travel and encourage people to use these expressways, the Japanese government kickstarted a nationwide project to install michi no eki along them.